Donate

 Daniel Gray

-Daniel Gray is the Foundation’s Director of Security.
+Daniel Gray is the Foundation’s Director of Research.
 Mr. Gray is responsible for identifying families in need.
 He is also a detective with a Washington, DC area law enforcement agency and holds a Bachelor's degree from The Catholic University of America.

 Erin Henderschedt